- ELECTRONIC FUNDS TRANSFER

 4. Scheduling Payments.

 You may choose to

 add Bill Payment and use your PC to electronically schedule

-payments with the Service.
+payments with the Services.
 Payments are posted against your

-balance available for withdrawal, as defined in the MVB’s
+balance available for withdrawal, as defined in the BANK’s

 Funds Availability Policy, plus the available credit on your